IshaanDesai/two-scale-mechanics/README.md

 python dummy.py
 ```

-In the second terminal, run the Micro Manager:
+In the second terminal, go to the `micro_nasmat_dummy/` folder.
+Run the Micro Manager via the given script:

 ```bash
 ./run_micromanager_nasmat.sh